zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episod e 675.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

-Visit our website at eslpod.com and download a Lear ning Guide for this episode – and for life, really.
+Visit our website at eslpod.com and download a Learning Guide for this episode – and for life, really.
 It will help you in many t hings.

 This episode is a dialogue between Zuly and Danny a bout when you buy “furniture” – a bed, a couch, a chair – and the com pany or store delivers it to your house.
 We’ll see what happens when there are some problems in that process.
 Let’s get started.